-Scotland is part of the United Kingdom, and elects MPs to the UK parliament, but it also has a Scottish parliament.
+Scotland is part of the United Kingdom, and elects MPs to the UK Parliament, but it also has a Scottish Parliament.
 The Scottish government has powers in areas such as health, education and justice, but not immigration and asylum.
-These matters are reserved to the UK parliament, meaning the Scottish government and members of the Scottish parliament (MSPs) have no influence on the law.
-This should not rule out MSPs representing their constituents in a similar way to MPs, but since around 2009 the Home Office, unlike other UK government agencies, has a had a policy of refusing to respond to MSPs.
+These matters are reserved to the UK parliament, meaning the Scottish government and Members of the Scottish Parliament (MSPs) have no influence on the law.
+This should not rule out MSPs representing their constituents in a similar way to MPs, but since around 2009 the Home Office, unlike other UK government agencies, has a policy of refusing to respond to MSPs.

 Some MSPs will not get involved, and will advise you to contact your MP.
 Other MSPs may try to help.
 An MSP may know people (both in parliament and in other areas) who could be useful, so it is always a good idea to try.

 You can find out who your local MSP is, and how to contact them, at TheyWorkForYou.com

 Members of the Welsh Assembly (AMs)